Demba Bamba

 Demba Bamba (born 17 March 1998) is a French rugby union player.
-His position is prop and he currently plays for Lyon in the Top 14.
+His position is prop and he currently plays for Racing 92 in the Top 14.

 Early life and education

 Demba's parents originate from Mauritania and he grew up in the Saint-Denis area of Paris.
 He played various sports, including handball, when young.

 Playing career

 Demba played for the 2019 France U-20 side that won the U-20 World Cup.

 He was selected for the French squad for the 2 February 2020 game against England in the 2020 Six Nations.

 He came on as a substitute in the 2020 Six Nations game against Wales on 22 February 2020.